Why was CASMIDA formed?

 As educators and researchers, we asked ourselves what we could do to teach and support our students and create a safe environment for them.
 The realization dawned on us that there was no research on campus sexual misconduct in Singapore and the existing scholarship on technologically facilitated sexual violence (TFSV) mainly in Australia, the United States, United Kingdom, and elsewhere tells us very little about what is ongoing in Asia.
 Michelle Ho, a faculty at the National University of Singapore (NUS), formed a team with fellow NUS scholars to begin research in this area.

 CASMIDA aims to offer some answers to the multiple complex questions we currently have on campus sexual misconduct in Singapore.
-Although this is a research project, it is committed to building increased awareness of sexual violence in a campus setting as well as shaping current policies and measures for supporting the needs of students.
+Our team is committed to building increased awareness of sexual violence in a campus setting as well as shaping current policies and measures for supporting the needs of students.

-In our first pilot study, “Detrimental to Our Well-Being: Digital Technologies and Campus Sexual Misconduct in Singapore,” we seek to understand the digital well-being of students in light of sexual assault and harassment occurring at universities that come about as a result of using digital technologies like social media, online platforms, and mobile applications.
-Digital well-being refers to “the impact that digital technologies […] have had on our well-being and our self-understanding of what it means to live a life that is good for us in an increasingly digital society (emphasis in original, Burr & Floridi, 2020).
+In our first pilot study, “Detrimental to Our Well-Being: Digital Technologies and Campus Sexual Misconduct in Singapore,” we seek to understand the well-being of students in light of sexual assault and harassment occurring at universities that come about as a result of using digital technologies like social media, online platforms, and mobile applications.
+Read more about this study here.